BYU-ITC-544/milestones/milestone-5/README.md

 1. Connect to the mail server using an email client on a Windows GUI VM
 1. Connect to the mail server using an email client on a Linux GUI VM

 <div style="page-break-after: always"></div>

+### Step 5: Vulnerability Scanning

+1. Install OpenVas on a Kali VM
+1. Scan all your VMs, document the results and any vulnerabilities you may need to fix

 ### Requirements